raktims2210-dev/representation-economy/README.md

 The Representation Economy and the SENSE–CORE–DRIVER framework for intelligent institutions, AI governance, machine legibility, and enterprise AI architecture.

 ---
+For the canonical definition, see: [Canonical Definition of the Representation Economy](CANONICAL_DEFINITION.md)
 ## Why This Matters

 As AI systems move from generating outputs to taking institutional actions, intelligence alone becomes insufficient.